Make one paid email verification request in five minutes

 Is x402 cheaper than a credit pack or a competitor?

-from_cacheand costs 0 credits. - Malformed-email rejection: addresses rejected on syntax before SMTP is ever attempted cost 0 credits.
+force_refreshfalse, can returnfrom_cacheand cost 0 credits. - Malformed-email rejection: addresses rejected on syntax before SMTP is ever attempted cost 0 credits.

 When is x402 verification not the right fit?